Are you a resident of Montana facing a personal injury lawsuit?

 Montana is a “fault” or “at-fault” state regarding car insurance.
 This means that, in the event of a car accident, the first option is to sue the driver at fault.
 In the event that they are uninsured or underinsured, the plaintiff is able to file a claim with their own insurance company.

-Many states cap the amount in damages a plaintiff is entitled to, which limit the amount of compensation an injured person can get.
+Many states cap the amount of damages a plaintiff is entitled to, which limits the amount of compensation an injured person can get.
 In Montana, non-economic damages, such as “pain and suffering” in medical malpractice cases are capped at $250,000.
 This cap is applied per patient, so if multiple people are injured by a single act of medical malpractice (such as failing to use sterile equipment) then each patient’s individual damages are capped at $250,000.